maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 ### From Papers to Prompts
 Between **March – June 2025** I published a series of math, physics, and AI papers.
-Remarkably, each work—though written at different times—converges without conflict when posed as a single, high‑tension question to **Blah Blah Blah**.
+Remarkably, each work—though written at different times—converges without conflict when posed as a single, high‑tension question to **TXT-Blah Blah Blah**.
 This may well be the first instance in history where mathematical rigor and philosophical inquiry resonate in the same semantic dimension.

 *For the first time, math and philosophy truly enter into dialogue.*